tmannen/dippa/notes.md

     - especially "source /opt/intel/openvino/bin/setupvars.sh (maybe put in .bashrc?)"
 NOTE remember to do this before building? if using openvino

 - Installing ngraph (no need for onnx runtime? but needed if I want to do it myself?)
 TODO?
-- Big build command using most backends: ```./build.sh --config RelWithDebInfo --cudnn_home /usr/include --cuda_home /usr/local/cuda --use_tensorrt --tensorrt_home /l/software/TensorRT-6.0.1.5 --use_dnnl --use_ngraph --use_openvino GPU_FP32 --build_wheel --update --build --enable_pybind```
+- Big build command using most backends (onnx runtime): ```./build.sh --config RelWithDebInfo --cudnn_home /usr/include --cuda_home /usr/local/cuda --use_tensorrt --tensorrt_home /l/software/TensorRT-6.0.1.5 --use_dnnl --use_ngraph --use_openvino GPU_FP32 --build_wheel --update --build --enable_pybind```

 ## 07.01.2020